reisub0/reisub0/README.md

 ]
 ```

-You can find my self-hosted blog at reisub0.blog or learn more about me by visiting  at https://reisub0.github.io.
+You can find my self-hosted blog at [reisub0.blog](https://reisub0.blog)!

 I'm always interested in meeting new people, so feel free to reach out to me using the links below :)